radovluk/Smart-Contract-Exercise/02-Decentralized-Voting-System/task/task-code/README.md

 ## Introduction

-This exercise focuses on implementing a smart contract for a decentralized voting system on the blockchain.
-The main goal is to familiarize yourself with the basics of the Solidity language.
+In this exercise, you will implement a smart contract of a decentralized voting system on the blockchain.
+The goal of this exercise is to familiarize yourself with the basics of the Solidity language.

 ## Project Setup

-You have two options for working with this exercise:
+You have two options for working with this exercise.
+Using docker container or local installation.
+Choose the one that best fits your preferences.

 ### Using Docker with VS Code

 This option uses Docker to create a development environment with all the necessary tools and dependencies pre-installed.

-#### Prerequisites:
+**Prerequisites:**

-- [Docker](https://www.docker.com/products/docker-desktop) - A platform for developing, shipping, and running applications in containers.
+- **[Docker](https://www.docker.com/products/docker-desktop)** - A platform for developing, shipping, and running applications in containers.
-- [Visual Studio Code](https://code.visualstudio.com/) - A lightweight but powerful source code editor.
+- **[Visual Studio Code](https://code.visualstudio.com/)** - A lightweight but powerful source code editor.
-- [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) - An extension to VS Code that lets you use a Docker container as a full-featured development environment.
+- **[Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)** - An extension to VS Code that lets you use a Docker container as a full-featured development environment.

-#### Setting Up the Project:
+**Setting Up the Project:**

 1. Visit the following [GitLab repository](https://gitlab.fel.cvut.cz/radovluk/smart-contracts-exercises/-/tree/main/02-Decentralized-Voting-System/task/task-code?ref_type=heads) and clone it to your local machine.
 2. Open the repository folder in VS Code.
 3. When prompted, click "Reopen in Container" or use the command palette (F1) and run `Dev Containers: Reopen in Container`.